 In between all this I have become well know for my website XDCAM-USER.COM and I am a Sony ambassador.
 I run workshops on various cameras and filming techniques for Sony, equipment dealers and film schools all around the world.
-When I started out as a cameraman I found it very difficult to learn about how to set up cameras.
-In some respects this is seen as a bit of a dark art, not because it’s technically difficult, but because it is very subjective.
+When I started out as a cameraman I found it very difficult to learn about how to set up cameras and how to get the very best out of them.
 Over the years I have learnt a vast amount about cameras, filming techniques and related equipment and my electronic engineering background helps me to really understand what foes on under the hood.
-Now I wish to share some of that knowledge and encourage others to delve into their cameras menus and et the most from what for many people is a considerable investment.
+Now I wish to share some of that knowledge and encourage others to delve into their cameras menus and get the most from what for many people is a considerable investment.
 But, I am still above all else a film maker.

 The Sony Connection: First let me say that I am not an employee of Sony.
 I have been using Sony cameras since the 80’s and they have always served me well.
 I have also used and owned cameras from Arri, Red, Panasonic, JVC and many others.
 Over the years I have gained a great deal of experience with these cameras.
 With my engineering background I am not afraid of trying new settings and tweaking my cameras and equipment for the best results.
 For many years I have written about my settings and methods in magazines, in forums and on blogs.

 And just because I do so much training, have a high online profile and vast amount of experience that doesn’t mean that I am super expensive to hire.
-My rates are very reasonable and my experience and skills mean that the job will be done quickly, efficiently and at a very high creative and technical level.
+My rates are very reasonable and my experience and skills mean that the job will be done quickly, efficiently and at an exceptionally high creative and technical level.
 If you think I can help, do reach out.